-A producer of official statistics may disseminate the following data concerning legal persons registered in the Republic of Estonia, branches of foreign commercial undertakings, state and local government agencies and sole proprietors which permit direct or indirect identification without the consent of the person:
+A producer of official statistics may disseminate the following data concerning legal persons registered in Estonia, branches of foreign companies, state and local government authorities and sole proprietors that allow direct or indirect identification without the consent of the person:

 2) name and address;

 5) size group of the unit according to the number of persons employed;

 6) size group of the unit according to sales revenue.

 8.1.
 Release calendar The schedule of statistical release dates.